Coal baron Cline among seven dead in Bahamas helicopter crash: media

 A major business breakthrough came in the early 2000s when he bought up high-sulfur coal reserves in Illinois, gambling that improved technology would make it more economical to burn dirty fuel, Forbes said.

-“He took coal mining firm Foresight Energy (FELP.N) public in 2014, and sold a controlling stake in 2015 for $1.4 billion cash,” Forbes said.
+Cline took coal mining firm Foresight Energy (FELP.N) public in 2014, and sold a controlling stake in 2015 for $1.4 billion cash.

-Reporting by Daniel Trotta; Editing by Michael Perry
+Reporting by Daniel Trotta and Rich McKay; Editing by Michael Perry and Himani Sarkar